Alseals1/30-Day-Devops-Challenge/wk2dayo1/frontend/nfl_today/README.md

 <div>
 <h2> Introduction</h2>

-<p align="center">This is a Vite + React project template.
+<p align="center">This is NFL Schedule for today.
 It's set up with Vite for fast development and React for building the UI components.
 This README will guide you through the steps to run the project locally and configure the API gateway for local development.</p>
 </div>
 <h2> Prerequisites </h2>